 Of particular note: Mario Kart 64 (N64) – Daniel Castro

-Newer versions of this game have brought some good and bad things to the series, but I remember having more fun in Mario Kart 64; the tracks felt more inspired, the game was simpler, and I wasn’t being hit by a goddamn blue shell every fucking time!
+Newer versions of this game have brought some good and bad things to the series, but I remember having the most fun in Mario Kart 64.
+The tracks felt more inspired, the game was simpler, and I wasn’t being hit by a goddamn blue shell every fucking time!

 M.C.
 Kids (NES) – Michael Gray